-While access and amenities for parks and open space is growing significantly in Charleston, according to the Trust for Public Land, about half of the residents of the City of Charleston are within a ten-minute walk of a park, whereas the national average is 55%.
-Furthermore, the City of Charleston currently has approximately 550 of its 20,890 acres available as public parkland, equal to approximately 3%.
+While access and amenities for parks and open space is growing significantly in Charleston, according to the Trust for Public Land, about half of the residents of the City of Charleston are within a ten-minute walk of a park - just below the national average is 55%.
+The City of Charleston currently has approximately 550 of its 20,890 acres available as public parkland, equal to approximately 3%.
 We know that people's mental and physical health benefit from access to recreational and natural open spaces.
-As the City continues to acquire and conserve open space with a long-range goal 10% of the land in the City be reserved for public parks, with significant areas of the public lands being preserved as natural landscapes.
+The City should continue to acquire and conserve open space.
+For parks with a significant area of the public lands being preserved as natural landscapes.
 Access to open space is also a key metric for vitality for residents.
-Increasing the proportion of residents that have a public park within a ten-minute walk of their homes to 75% represents an aspirational long-range goal.
+The City should increase the proportion of residents that have a public park within a ten-minute walk of their homes.